 - They are located in the middle of the Medina, which makes it perfect for you as a starting point to explore the city.

 - Most of the Riads date back many centuries ago, which gives you a feeling of stepping into a history book

-- With the restoration of these Moroccan houses a great detail has gone to preserving the original details.
+- With the restoration of these Moroccan houses, great detail has gone to preserving the original details.
 So expect a lot of tiles and colors to give an authentic feel.